-Every student at Colgate is assigned an administrative dean who can provide the student with advice and assistance.
-Working collaboratively with academic advisers to address the students holistically, administrative deans assist students with interpretation of the university’s policies and procedures, as well as for questions pertaining to: graduation requirements, attendance patterns, medical, personal or academic leaves of absence, withdrawal from the university, disciplinary matters, or emergencies or problems that may affect the quality of a student's academic work.
+Every student at Colgate is assigned an administrative dean who can provide students with advice and assistance.
+Working collaboratively with academic advisers, administrative deans assist students with interpretation of the university’s policies and procedures, as well as for questions pertaining to: graduation requirements, attendance patterns, medical, personal or academic leaves of absence, withdrawal from the university, disciplinary matters, or emergencies or problems that may affect the quality of a student's academic work.
 Administrative deans are available to assist students with personal issues and may, at the request of the student, contact others in the Colgate community or elsewhere who may be better positioned to assist depending on the situation.

 Administrative deans are also available for consult with instructors and academic advisers regarding questions of university policy, as well as on student academic progress.
 In this regard, throughout the semester, faculty members are asked to alert a student’s administrative dean if a student's absences from class are excessive and/or a student is experiencing academic difficulty in a course.
-Course warnings may be sent to a student's administrative dean, who in turn advises the student and the student's faculty adviser of inadequate classroom performance.
 Administrative deans may also request a specific progress report at any time if the dean feels that the student's academic status is in question.
 Other areas of mutual concern between a faculty member and an administrative dean include: authorization of incomplete grades, verification of prolonged absence from class, and academic standing.

 Each administrative dean is a member of the Committee on Standards and Academic Standing (CSAS), a committee charged with the review of student petitions for policy exceptions, as well as for academic standards.
 CSAS meets regularly throughout the academic year to address and decide on petitions, and in special session at the end of each semester to review appeals from dismissed students who do not meet minimum academic standards.